 - Online part-time undergraduate students: $604 per credit

 - In-state and out-of-state graduate students:$1,827

 - Programs may offer tuition breaks bring costs as low as $650 per credit for graduate programs.

+University of Delaware acceptance rate for undergraduate students is 63%.
 Undergraduate applicants must submit an application, an essay, and pay a $75 fee.
 The school also requires official ACT/SAT scores, high school transcripts, and recommendation letters.
 Certain programs in the university may have additional entrance requirements; for instance, music majors complete an audition, while apparel design candidates provide a portfolio.